prototypevice/Restaurant-System/README.md

 How to Run
 To run the program, you need a C++ compiler.
 Follow these steps:

-Compile the RESTAURANT_START_MENU.cpp file using your C++ compiler.
+Compile the START_MENU.cpp file using your C++ compiler.
 Run the compiled executable to start the program.

 Features